-But this means it can be hard to make them stop and reflect on what they’ve learned from what’s happened in the past.
+But this means it can be hard to make them stop and reflect.
+To learn from what’s happened in the past.

-And in most businesses, managing an online store isn’t a one-man job.
-It’s a team effort when you have to pull in support from other functions, like marketing, finance, IT and supply chain.
-And Reds aren’t good at getting other people on board.
-They often lack empathy for other people’s situations.
+Plus, their relentless focus on sales targets can make them challenging project team members.
+Managing an online store usually isn’t a one-man job.
+It’s a team effort with support from other functions, like marketing, finance, IT and supply chain.
+Reds often lack empathy and aren’t great at getting others on board.

+They’ve no sensitivity about pointing out when others get things wrong.
+When activities don’t work.
+This is challenging as there are always issues in e-Commerce.
 You have to test, learn and build your online shopper insights.
 This takes patience and attention to detail which Reds sadly lack.
-Reds often fail to see these as issues.
-(So, they see no evil).
+Reds don’t see these as issues.
+(So, they’re the see no evil monkey).

-Red personality types are best put to use as project leads on new areas of functionality.
-They’re good if you want to extend your portfolio, add new services or change your delivery options for example.
-Their drive and determination to get things done helps you do these things.
-It’s where Fiery Red e-Commerce style adds the most value to your e-Commerce operation.
+Red personality types are best used as project leads on new areas of functionality.
+Use them if you want to extend your portfolio, add new services or change your delivery options, for example.
+Their drive and determination to get things done move you forward.
+It’s where the Fiery Red e-Commerce style adds the most value to e-Commerce.
 They get things done.

 Just don’t ask them to organise the team drinks to celebrate.
 Or to organise your marketing data plan.

 Our final personality type is the Cool Blue.

 At last, someone who can do detail and do your data analysis.
 And in e-Commerce, there’s a ton of data analysis to do.